-We are running A Marathon in May to raise money to help CALM in our lockdown exercise time until lockdown ends.
-We'll track everything from the team and post social media updates weekly from the team.
+During the Covid-19 Lockdown we ran A Marathon in May to raise money to help CALM in our lockdown exercise time.
+We tracked everything from the team and posted social media updates weekly from the team.

 THE CURRENT SITUATION